sxyalliance/vegas/src/routes/policies/privacy/content.md

 ## <a id="cookies"></a> 4\.
 DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?

-**_In Short:_** _We may use cookies and other tracking technologies to collect and store your information._
+**_In Short:_** _We may use cookies and other tracking technologies to collect and theme your information._

-We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
+We may use cookies and similar tracking technologies (like web beacons and pixels) to access or theme information.
 Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie
 Notice: [http://www.sxya.org/policies/cookies](http://www.sxya.org/policies/cookies).